 - Fat serves the skeletal muscles as an energy source during prolonged exercise.

-- A healthy liver converts fats into a substance know as ketones which circulate around the body as a source of energy for the brain and other organs.
+- A healthy liver converts fats into a substance know as By-products formed when the body breaks down fat for energy.
+The ketones can accumulate in the blood and an excessive amount of ketones is called ketosis. which circulate around the body as a source of energy for the brain and other organs.

 Managing symptoms, energy demands and nutrition are key components to successfully navigate FAOD.

 - Illness.
 Illnesses associated with a poor appetite can endanger an individual with an FAOD.
 Wash hands frequently and avoid unnecessary infectious exposures.